danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="account.getSavedRingtones.html" name="account.getSavedRingtones">Fetch saved notification sounds: account.getSavedRingtones</a>

+* <a href="stories.getAllStories.html" name="stories.getAllStories">Fetch the List of active (or active and hidden) stories, see here » for more info on watching stories: stories.getAllStories</a>

+* <a href="stories.getPeerStories.html" name="stories.getPeerStories">Fetch the full active story list of a specific peer: stories.getPeerStories</a>

+* <a href="stories.getPinnedStories.html" name="stories.getPinnedStories">Fetch the stories pinned on a peer's profile: stories.getPinnedStories</a>

+* <a href="stories.getStoriesArchive.html" name="stories.getStoriesArchive">Fetch the story archive » of a peer we control: stories.getStoriesArchive</a>

 * <a href="messages.getMessageEditData.html" name="messages.getMessageEditData">Find out if a media message's caption can be edited: messages.getMessageEditData</a>

-* <a href="account.finishTakeoutSession.html" name="account.finishTakeoutSession">Finish account takeout session: account.finishTakeoutSession</a>

 * <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#callfork-generator-amp-future-callable-callable-mixed-args-amp-future-t" name="callFork">Fork a new green thread and execute the passed function in the background: callFork</a>